HCS Score

 The accuracy of platforms like Polymarket during recent election cycles brought prediction markets into mainstream financial conversation.
 Traders, analysts, and even journalists began treating prediction market probability estimates as more reliable than traditional polling.
 The concept gained serious institutional attention.

 The technical ambition is genuine.
 The decentralization approach is sophisticated.
-And for Muslim investors, the compliance analysis is the same as for every other prediction market we've encountered — because the financial structure is the same.
+And for Muslim investors, the compliance analysis is the same as for every other prediction market we have encountered because the financial structure is the same.

 We ran RAIN through the full CoinStudy Halal Crypto Standard (HCS) methodology.
-Here's the complete picture.
+Here is the complete picture.

 RAIN fails the CoinStudy HCS Sharia red-line screening.
-The Gambling / Betting red line is triggered — resulting in an automatic Haram classification with no further scoring.
+The Gambling and Betting red line is triggered, resulting in an automatic Haram classification with no further scoring.

 Rain is a prediction markets protocol.
 Its core and only purpose is facilitating financial speculation on the outcomes of uncertain future events.
 That structure constitutes Maysir under Islamic finance principles.
-The decentralized, AI-powered, permissionless implementation doesn't change what the activity is.
+The decentralized, AI-powered, permissionless implementation does not change what the activity is.

 The protocol features two market types.
 Private Markets allow exclusive, invitation-only forecasting among specific communities.
 Public Markets can be resolved by an integrated AI oracle backed by a decentralized arbitration system combining an AI judge and human oracles for dispute resolution.

-The RAIN token uses a deflationary model — 2.5% of all trading volume is used to buy and burn RAIN tokens.
+The RAIN token uses a deflationary model where 2.5% of all trading volume is used to buy and burn RAIN tokens.
 Governance is carried out by DAO token holders.

 The RAIN token's buy-and-burn mechanism ties the token's value directly to prediction market trading volume.
 More trading activity means more RAIN burned, reducing supply and creating upward price pressure on the remaining tokens.